tbezo/AutoStructure/README.md

 # AutoStructure
-Script for automatically creating helper structures.
+ESAPI Script for automatically creating helper structures.

 The script adds a ring structure around the largest of the PTVs of the current plan or the combined/merged PTVs if there is more than one PTV referenced in the plan name.
 The ring